Hostess Gift Basket in a Paint Can

 As the holidays approach, it’s a good idea to have last minute gifts ready to whip up.
 These paint pail gift baskets don’t get more simple.
 It only took me half an hour to line up a bunch of these metal paint cans and paint a stripe around the center.

-When dry and seasoned I can grab one and write a personalized message.
-Then I’ll fill it with a candle, DIY scented room spray, a pillow case, lotion or soap dispenser, a gift card to Lowe’s and of course some Hershey’s kisses!
+When dry (and seasoned) I can grab one to write a personalized message.
+Then I’ll fill it with a candle, DIY scented room spray, a pillow cover, lotion or soap dispenser, a gift card to Lowe’s, and of course some Hershey’s kisses!
 If you have an eagle eye, you may have picked up that I used paint stirrers decorated with washi tape (or painted with chalkboard paint) to use as the gift tag.

 - Metal paint buckets

 - Decorative pillow cover

 - Gift basket filler ideas: candles, chocolate, soap dispenser, DIY scented room spray, Lowe’s gift card, etc.

 Clean and dry your paint pail.
 Paint a band of chalkboard paint with the foam brush.
 Let it dry and add a second coat.

 After the paint has dried wait 24 hours.
 Season the chalkboards by rubbing a piece of chalk all over the band.
 Wipe off the chalk with a dry rag.
 Store the pails away until you need to grab one for a hostess gift.

 Decorate the sides with a personalized chalk message.
 I love using a reusable item as a liner, like decorative pillow covers or a scarf.
 It’s fun to either throw a cover onto an old pillow to dress it up for the holidays.

 Thanks for featuring this in your gift list this year.
 I wasn’t following you back in 2013 and I love this!